-The Company sponsors the Employees' Capital Accumulation Plan, or ECAP, which is a qualified defined contribution plan that covers eligible U.S. and international employees.
-ECAP provides for distributions, subject to certain vesting provisions, to participants by reason of retirement, death, disability, or termination of employment.
-Effective April 1, 2014, the Company transitioned from a discretionary employer contribution to an annual matching contribution of up to 6% of eligible annual income as determined by the Internal Revenue Code for the ECAP.
-Total expense recognized under ECAP for fiscal 2019, 2018, and 2017 was \$136.3 million, \$126.9 million, and \$116.6 million, respectively, and the Company-paid contributions were \$130.9 million, \$123.9 million, and \$114.8 million, respectively.
+The Company sponsors the Employees' Capital Accumulation Plan, or ECAP, which is a qualified defined contribution plan that covers eligible U.S. and certain international employees.
+ECAP provides for distributions to participants by reason of retirement, death, disability, or termination of employment.
+The Company provides an annual matching contribution of up to 6% of eligible annual compensation.
+Total expense recognized under ECAP for fiscal 2021, 2020, and 2019 was \$166.3 million, \$151.0 million, and \$136.3 million, respectively, and the Company-paid contributions were \$163.0 million, \$146.5 million, and \$130.9 million, respectively.

-Defined Benefit Plan and Other Postretirement Benefit Plans
+Defined Benefit Plan